History of Harding Farm

 Henry and Agnes Burke Harding (known as Poppy by her grandchildren) spent summers, holidays and weekends in Clinton.
 Over time, they acquired additional land along the Oriskany Creek and two additional houses (the Tanner House and Proctor House) on Harding Road.
 For a brief period, Henry even organized a group of investors who purchased The Alexander Hamilton Inn to save it from destruction.
 While Henry and Agnes owned Harding Farm, many improvements were made to the property, including the installation of a Pool and a major renovation of the old horse barn, converting it in to today's Pool Barn.
 In the second half of the 20th Century, Henry raised Black Angus and White Faced Herefords with his sons and friend Joe Gigliotti.

 Today Harding Farm is owned and managed by a number of Henry and Agnes' grandchildren and their spouses.
 A few of us are graduates of Hamilton College and all of us share a deep love for Harding Farm, Clinton, New York and the greater Mohawk Valley area.
-Since our stewardship began in 2002, we have added lands we call Fish Camp, Tuck Everlasting and Oriskany Acres as well as buildings we call Creekside, the President's House (the former residence of the Kirkland College president) and the Gate House.
-We've also renovated the Carriage House, built an Adirondack lean-to, expanded two ponds established a bison herd and created the Harding Farm Community Fund for supporting non-profit organizations in Clinton.
+Since our stewardship began in 2002, we have added lands, buildings, an Adirondack lean-to, expanded two ponds established a bison herd and much more.